 Keep it short.
 Coaches don't read long emails from recruits they've never heard of.
 Your entire email should be scannable in 30 seconds.
 Here's the structure:

-Closing (1-2 sentences): Express interest in learning more about the program, mention any upcoming events where the coach could see you play, and thank them for their time.
+Closing: Express interest in learning more, mention any upcoming events where the coach could evaluate you, and keep it professional.
 Don't be desperate.
 Don't beg.
-Be professional and confident.

 What to avoid